-Category I: This category includes metaphysics, epistemology, philosophy of mind, philosophy of language, logic, philosophy of mathematics, philosophy of science, and philosophy of the social sciences.
-Three courses in Category I are required.
-Of these three courses, at least two must be in 20th/21st century analytic philosophy in the above-mentioned areas.
+- Two courses in 20th/21st century analytic philosophy from among the following areas: metaphysics, epistemology, philosophy of mind, philosophy of language, logic, philosophy of mathematics, philosophy of science, and philosophy of the social sciences. - One more course in any of the above-mentioned areas that needn't be in 20th/21st century analytic philosophy.